 - Rookie ADP: 3.09

 Overview: Tylan Wallace is a story of what could’ve been.
 Had he not torn his ACL his junior year he would’ve entered the NFL draft and been a mid-late 1st round pick.
-Unfortunately he did and he was unable to declare as a result.
-Now Wallace is entering the NFL coming off yet another productive year at Oklahoma State University, in his career he posted a dominator rating of 47% and broke-out at age 19.
-Both Player Profiler and I happened to comp him to two wide receivers who happen to share one very important thread – career injuries.
+Unfortunately, he did and he was unable to declare as a result.
+Now Wallace is entering the NFL coming off yet another productive year at Oklahoma State University, in his career, he posted a dominator rating of 47% and broke out at age 19.
+Both Player Profiler and I happened to compare him to two wide receivers who happen to share one very important thread – career injuries.
 PP comped Wallace to Mario Manningham and if you remember Manningham he was a very productive receiver for a short period of time before his knees gave out.
-I comped him to Randall Cobb who also was very good for short period of time before his own injuries sapped him of a more productive career.
+I comped him to Randall Cobb who also was very good for a short period of time before his own injuries sapped him of a more productive career.
 All this to say that while I really like Wallace as a talent, and believe he will be productive to start his career, do not be surprised if he follows suit and is soon listed on the injury report more than the starting lineup.